junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "No -- And my parents are already dead, can't believe you're still using them as bait."
 Sam snorts.

 Lucifer looks at him like a teacher looking at a slow student.
 "Sam, Sam," he says with a half-hearted sigh.
-"Where do dead souls go nowadays?
+"Where did dead souls go nowadays?
 I thought you already knew that.
-Meeting your proxy Dad is one thing, what do you say, time to meet your real Dad now?"
+Meeting your proxy Dad is one thing, what do you say, ready to meet your real Dad now?"

 Sam freezes.

-After quickly putting the mute button on the Devil and closing the dungeon door again, he runs up the stairs two steps at a time.
+After quickly putting the mute button back on the Devil and closing the dungeon door again, he runs up the stairs two steps at a time.

-"Dean -- we need to find Mom and Dad now --"
+"Dean -- we need to find Mom and Dad.
+NOW."

 <br>